ZdenekVavricka/DCE-Semestralka_1/README.md

 ## Usage
 1. Install Docker, Terraform and Ansible.
-2. Clone the git repository: `clone --recursive https://github.com/ZdenekVavricka/dce-semestralka_1.git` into your desire location.
+2. Clone the git repository: `git clone --recursive https://github.com/ZdenekVavricka/dce-semestralka_1.git` into your desire location.
 3. In `terraform.tfvars`, change the username(`one_username`) and login token (`one_password`) to valid values

 <p align="left">